danielward27/flowjax/docs/getting_started.rst

    >>> batch.shape
    (4, 3)

-Additionally, we can evaluate the log probabilities of these samples:
+Additionally, we can evaluate the log probabilities of these samples

 .. doctest::